Match-and-Fuse: Consistent Generation from Unstructured Image Sets: Abstract

 \section{Abstract}

 We present \method{} -- a zero-shot, training-free method for consistent controlled generation of unstructured image sets -- collections that share a common visual element, yet differ in viewpoint, time of capture, and surrounding content.
 Unlike existing methods that operate on individual images or densely sampled videos, our framework performs set-to-set generation: given a source set and user prompts, it produces a new set that preserves cross-image consistency of shared content.
 Our key idea is to model the task as a graph, where each node corresponds to an image and each edge triggers a joint generation of image pairs.
-This formulation consolidates all pairwise generations into a unified framework, enforcing their local consistency while ensuring global coherence across the entire set.
-This is achieved by fusing internal features across image pairs, guided by dense input correspondences, without requiring masks or manual supervision.
-It also allows us to leverage an emergent prior in text‑to‑image models that encourages coherent generation when multiple views share a single canvas. \method{} achieves state-of-the-art consistency and visual quality, and unlocks new capabilities for content creation from image collections.
-Code and data will be released at our \href{https://match-and-fuse.github.io/}{project page}.
+This formulation consolidates all pairwise generations into a unified framework, enforcing local consistency while ensuring global coherence across the entire set.
+This is achieved by fusing internal features across image pairs, guided by dense input correspondences, without requiring masks or manual supervision, and by leveraging an emergent prior in text-to-image models that encourages coherent generation when multiple views share a single canvas. \method{} achieves state-of-the-art consistency and visual quality, and unlocks new capabilities for content creation from image collections.
+Code and data: \href{https://match-and-fuse.github.io/}{project page}.